5yutan5/QtVSCodeStyle/README.md

 ### Use default theme

-You can use VSCode's default theme by using `Theme` enum.
+You can use VS Code's default theme by using `Theme` enum.

 ```Python
 import sys